desmos-labs/primer/phase-3/challenges/answer-poll.md

    # echo "286D943499C2A235801C7E5B342EDB9467A64BED8E00765656CA6F2305F277E7" >> ./phases/phase-3/challenges/answers/RiccardoM
    ```

 5. Commit the changes, push them to your forked repo and create a pull request.
-If you do not know to to create one, refer to the [GitHub Pull Requests guide](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).
+If you do not know how to create one, refer to the [GitHub Pull Requests guide](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).